Cosby5/All-My-Stars/README.md

 - [julester23/DCMotorServo](https://github.com/julester23/DCMotorServo) - Arduino Library for controlling DC motors with rotary encoders.
 - [spark3dp/ember-firmware](https://github.com/spark3dp/ember-firmware) - Firmware for Autodesk Ember 3D printer
 - [noisymime/speeduino](https://github.com/noisymime/speeduino) - Speeduino - Arduino based engine management
-- [CouleeApps/git-power](https://github.com/CouleeApps/git-power) - emPOWer your commits with bespoke hashes
+- [CouleeApps/git-power](https://github.com/CouleeApps/git-power) - git is a blockchain.
+Start your commit hashes with 00000000 like a real blockchain should.
 - [WasmEdge/WasmEdge](https://github.com/WasmEdge/WasmEdge) - WasmEdge is a lightweight, high-performance, and extensible WebAssembly runtime for cloud native, edge, and decentralized applications.
 It powers serverless apps, embedded functions, microservices, sm
 - [google/fully-homomorphic-encryption](https://github.com/google/fully-homomorphic-encryption) - An FHE compiler for C++
 - [EnviroDIY/ModularSensors](https://github.com/EnviroDIY/ModularSensors) - An Arduino library to give environmental sensors a common interface of functions for use with Arduino-framework dataloggers, such as the EnviroDIY Mayfly.